 Middle-class and poor people are paying an ever greater proportion of federal taxes, and too often local and state taxes are unfair and regressive.
-The tax code is a labyrinth of deductions, loopholes, exemptions and write-offs, the result of insider- and industry-lobbying that has damaged our economy as it has served the interests of big business and financial institutions.
+The tax code is a labyrinth of deductions, loopholes, exemptions and writeoffs; the result of insider- and industry-lobbying that has damaged our economy as it has served the interests of big business and financial institutions.

-- 1. We call for SYSTEM-WIDE TAX REFORM that acts to simplify the tax system. - 2.
-Subsidies, export incentives, tax loopholes and tax shelters that benefit large corporations now amount to hundreds of billions of dollars each year and must be cut to the bone.
+1. We call for SYSTEM-WIDE TAX REFORM that acts to simplify the tax system.